High order moment model for polydisperse evaporating sprays towards interfacial geometry: Numerical results

 \subsection{2D simulation: Transport, evaporation and the drag force}

-After the model and numerical schemes have been tested in 0D and 1D simulations, we propose in this part to compare in a classical 2D configuration the present model and numerical schemes with the EMSM model, in a case where we consider transport, evaporation and drag.
-The simulations are performed using the CanoP code, developed within the collaboration of Maison de la Simulation, IFPEn and EM2C Laboratory \cite{drui2016,OGST} based on the \pf\ library \cite{BursteddeWilcoxGhattas11}, which has the Adaptive Mesh Refinement (AMR) capability as well as the ability to manage such meshes in massively parallel computations.
-Parallel performance of the code have been already evaluated in \cite{drui2016,OGST}.
-In the present simulation, we use only a uniform grid, since we are not concerned with AMR in the present work.
-In the following, we consider an evaporating spray in the presence of Taylor-Green vortices for the gas, which is a steady solution of the inviscid incompressible Euler equations.
-The non-dimensional velocity field of the gas is given as follows:
+After the model and numerical schemes have been tested in 0D and 1D simulations, we propose in this part to compare in a classical 2D configuration the present model and numerical schemes with the EMSM model and its original numerical schemes \cite{massot2010,kah12}, in a case where we consider transport, evaporation and drag.
+The simulations are performed using the \canop\ code, developed within the collaboration of Maison de la Simulation, IFPEn and EM2C Laboratory.
+It is based on the \pf\ library \cite{BursteddeWilcoxGhattas11}, a library providing Adaptive Mesh Refinement capability highly scalable in massively parallel computations \cite{drui_PhD,OGST}.
+In the present simulation, we use only a uniform grid, since we are not concerned with Adaptive Mesh Refinement in the present work.
+We consider an evaporating spray in the presence of Taylor-Green vortices for the gas, which is a steady solution of the inviscid incompressible Euler equations.
+The non-dimensional velocity field of the gas reads:

-where $(x,y)\in[0,1]^2$ and we consider periodic boundary conditions.
+where $(x,y)\in[0,1]^2$ and with periodic boundary conditions.
 Initially, the spray is localized in the bottom-left vortex.
-The initial spatial size-distribution is given as follow:
+The initial spatial size-distribution is given by: